In This Article

 The whole process, from ordering to receiving your results, is fairly straightforward.

-The page then begins listing your ethnicities in order from largest percentage to smallest.
-The percentage corresponds to the proportion of your DNA that comes from each of these ethnicities.
+The page then begins listing your ethnicities from largest percentage to smallest.
+The percentage corresponds to the proportion of your DNA from each of these ethnicities.

 As the page lists each ethnicity, the geographical region associated with the ethnicity is highlighted.
 Traditional music from that region/ethnicity also plays in the background.
 This was a nice touch and an interesting way to present your results.